hyundai-robotics/doc-hi6-sdk/3-practice-argosx/5-user-bar/3-usrbar-action.md

 Reboot the virtual controller, then run the job file up to argosx.init( ).
 Execute Go Live again to bring up the user bar screen on the web browser.

 Execute an ArgosX stub then operate the buttons on the web browser.
-If the stub’s output on the console is displayed as “light-on" and "light-off", it means the operation is normal.
+If the stub's output on the console is displayed as "light-on" and "light-off", it means the operation is normal.
 <br>
 ![](../../_assets/image_60.png)